Skip to main content

 Lowcountry home with a red metal roof

-You can expect to pay two to three times more for a metal roof than you’d pay for asphalt shingles.
+You can expect to pay double and up to three times more for a metal roof than you’d pay for asphalt shingles.
 In some cases, metal can even cost four or five times the cost of a standard shingle roof.
 The cost will vary depending on the metal type, the panel profile, and the installation method.

 Concealed Fastener being installed on standing seam metal roof